yatakano/ydn-api-documents/docs/en/api_reference/services/RetargetingListService.md

 [About "Target List"]<br>
 Target List can distribute and group the users' browsing history to specified conditions.<br>
 This can narrow down and deliver more appropriate ads to each user's interest.<br>
-It has three types of lists: <br>
+It has following four types: <br>
-・Default list: Automatically made from the creation of site retargeting tag<br>
+・Default: Automatically made from the creation of site retargeting tag<br>
-・Target list: Made from specified conditions (URL or label)<br>
+・Target: Made from specified conditions (URL or label)<br>
-・Combination list: Made by both Default list and Target list<br>
+・Combination: Made by both Default list and Target list<br>
+・Similar: Made from Default list, Target list and extracted user that is similar to behavior history on the web
 <br>
 [Notes]<br>
-Can create "one tag" per account for site retargeting tag<br>
+・Can create "one tag" per account for site retargeting tag<br>
-Can set up to 300 target lists per account<br>
+・Can set up to 300 target lists per account<br>
-Can set up to 10 conditions per target list<br>
+・Can set up to 10 conditions per target list<br>
-Can set up to 10 combination of target lists per target list<br>
+・Can set up to 10 combination of target lists per target list<br>

 #### Operation
 Explains the operatons provided by RetargetingListService.